danny316p/alias_lynx/README.md

 fi
 ```

-Make sure that you use the correct path if you keep your repository somewhere different than I do.
+Make sure that you use the correct path if you decide to keep your repository somewhere different than I do.

+## License and contributions
+GPLv3 has been slapped on here.
+You're welcome to suggest changes